 I re-positioned the turkey leg quarters and wing sections to the center of the grill, and continued cooking them.
 I prefer the dark meat very well done, so I continued grilling until the thighs reached 185 degrees.
 At that point, even though it's a little dried out, the meat is fall apart tender.
 Again, that's my personal preference.
 If you prefer the dark meat juicier, it can be removed when it reaches 170, but at that point I find it to still be a little chewy.

-Cooking a charcoal grilled turkey works best when the bird is cut into sections.
+Making a charcoal grilled turkey works best when the bird is cut into sections.
 And with indirect heat and smoke for flavor, it's good eating any time of the year.